knowmatic hobby lab

 Every major AI platform sends your data to a server for decisions that a tiny, task-specific, model could make locally in milliseconds.
 For prompt routing, language detection, and effort estimation, that round trip is unnecessary.

 These models are small on purpose.
-They run in WebAssembly, load in seconds, and can make every subsequent API call smarter, cheaper, and faster, before it even happens.
+They run in the browser or locally in your app, load instantly, and add negligible time to your pipeline, making every API call smarter, cheaper, and faster before it even happens.

 Roadmap